A-Fitz/Securly-IWF-Decode/README.md

 # Securly IWF List Decoding
-[Securly](https://www.securly.com/), a web-filtering service used by over 200 school districts throughout the United States has a major security problem related to their child-pornography filtering list.
+[Securly](https://www.securly.com/), a web-filtering service used by over 200 school districts throughout the United States has a major security problem.
+The cloud based web-filter carelessly encodes and manages a bi-daily updating list of supposed sites harboring child pornography.
+Not only does this exploit allow users to access such sites, Securly has mismanaged their service in such a grave way that they create a means to access a live list of sites to view and distribute these terrible images.

 The cloud based web-filter boasts that they are partners with the Internet Watch Foundation (IWF).
 Per Securly's [site](https://blog.securly.com/2016/06/29/meet-our-new-partners-ikeepsafe-the-internet-watch-foundation/):